 Sure, finding a common interest can be a fast-track method to discovering a connection.
 But is it enough to sustain a meaningful bond that lasts for decades?

-Beyond the small talk of that weekend’s football results, or anecdotal stories of dating disasters, how can we approach male friendships differently in order to avoid the loneliness and social isolation that men are more likely to experience as we get older.
+Beyond the small talk of that weekend’s soccer results, or anecdotal stories of dating disasters, how can we approach male friendships differently in order to avoid the loneliness and social isolation that men are more likely to experience as we get older.

 We have to begin to work on solutions now in order to give men like you and me a chance to understand the power of human interaction.
 Not to mention the health benefits that come from being connected to each other in ways beyond WhatsApp and social media.